Stephen Quake: Early life and education

-Education and career
+Academic career

-Quake earned his B.S. in physics and M.S. in mathematics from Stanford in 1991 and his D.Phil. in theoretical physics from Oxford University in 1994 as a Marshall Scholar.
-His thesis research was in statistical mechanics and the effects of knots on polymers.
-He did his postdoctoral work at Stanford in single-molecule biophysics with Steven Chu.
-Quake joined the faculty of the California Institute of Technology at the age of 26, where he rose through the ranks and was ultimately appointed the Thomas and Doris Everhart Professor of Applied Physics and Physics.
-He moved back to Stanford University in 2005 to help launch a new department in Bioengineering, where he is now the Lee Otterson Professor of Bioengineering and Applied Physics.
-From 2006 to 2016 he was an Investigator of the Howard Hughes Medical Institute.
-He is an Andrew D. White Professor-at-Large at Cornell University.
+Quake joined the faculty of the California Institute of Technology in 1996 at the age of 26, where he rose through the ranks and was ultimately appointed the Thomas and Doris Everhart Professor of Applied Physics and Physics.
+He moved back to Stanford University in 2005 to help launch a new department in Bioengineering, where he was the Lee Otterson Professor and held appointments in Applied Physics (and by courtesy, Physics) through 2026.
+From 2006 to 2016, he was an Investigator of the Howard Hughes Medical Institute.
+He has held honorary faculty positions such as the Andrew D. White Professor-at-Large at Cornell University and Non-resident Fellow at the Salk Institute, and has been a visiting professor at the Collège de France and ESPCI.
+In May 2026, Quake was appointed Professor of Biophysics and Biomedical Engineering in the Department of Biosystems Science and Engineering (D-BSSE) at ETH Zurich in Basel, Switzerland.